jimbrig/git-training/docs/resources.md

     + If you checkout a specific commit, HEAD refers to that commit only.
 This is referred to as a detached HEAD, and occurs, for example, if you check out a tag name.

 ## Commands

-- `mkdocs new [dir-name]` - Create a new project.
-- `mkdocs serve` - Start the live-reloading docs server.
-- `mkdocs build` - Build the documentation site.
-- `mkdocs -h` - Print help message and exit.

 ## Concepts